Mary J. Miller

-Mary John Miller (born July 19, 1955) is an American government official and political candidate who served as Under Secretary for Domestic Finance and a former Acting Deputy Secretary of the Treasury.
+Mary John Miller (born July 19, 1955) is an American government official and political candidate who served as Under Secretary of the Treasury for Domestic Finance and a former Acting Deputy Secretary of the Treasury.
 In 2020, she announced her candidacy for Mayor of Baltimore but lost to Council President Brandon Scott in the June 2020 Democratic primary.
 She was also a director of Silicon Valley Bank, the second biggest bank to go bankrupt in US history.

 Early life and education

 As a child, Miller grew up in Princeton, New Jersey and Ithaca, New York.
 Miller received a B.A. from Cornell University, where she was a member of the Quill and Dagger society.
 She received a Master of City and Regional Planning from the University of North Carolina at Chapel Hill.

 Career

 At T. Rowe Price

 Miller spent 26 years working for T. Rowe Price Group, Inc., where she was the director of the Fixed Income Division and a member of the firm's Management Committee.
 Miller also has earned her Chartered Financial Analyst designation.